ansible/awx/awx/api/templates/api/workflow_job_cancel.md

 # Cancel Workflow Job

-Make a GET request to this resource to determine if the workflow job can be cancelled.
+Make a GET request to this resource to determine if the workflow job can be canceled.
 The response will include the following field:

 * `can_cancel`: Indicates whether this workflow job is in a state that can be canceled (boolean, read-only)